5.3. Appendix 3: Terminology

 • as a result of those care and support needs is unable to protect themselves from the risk or experience of abuse or neglect.

 Once the local authority has reasonable cause to believe an adult meets these tests the Section 42 duty is triggered.
-The local authority may still decide to undertake an enquiry where the three tests in the Care Act are not met.
+The local authority may still decide to undertake an enquiry where the three tests in the Care Act are not met (‘other’ safeguarding enquiry).

 Note: Carers are also covered by the procedures where they meet the three tests set out above.